sebanc/brunch/install-with-windows.md

 It is normal for the first boot to take a very long time, please be patient.

 * The first boot is the best time to setup anything important such as [changing kernels][changing-kernels] or [framework options][framework-options] by selecting the "ChromeOS (Settings)" boot option.
+* If you have any issues, it is strongly advised to check out the [Brunch Configuration Menu][edit-brunch-config] for possible patches or solutions.

   </details>

  ***

-# Troubleshooting
+# [Troubleshooting and Support][troubleshooting-and-faqs]

+See the full [Troubleshooting and Support][troubleshooting-and-faqs] page if you're having issues.

+### Additional Tips
 * If you're having trouble booting a Brunch USB, make sure that UEFI is enabled in the BIOS (Unless you are using the MBR patch)
 * Some PCs require a key to be held when booting to boot from USB or that USB booting is enabled in the BIOS
 * The first boot can take up to an hour on some hardware.
 Brunch does not typically freeze on the Brunch logo.
 If you are seeing the Brunch logo, the system is _probably_ still booting.
 * If your PC is stuck on the ChromeOS logo (White background), it is likely that you've got an incompatible dedicated GPU.
-* If you get a blue screen saying "Verification failed" you can either disable secure boot in your bios settings, or enroll the key from the USB.
+* If you get a blue screen saying "Verification failed" you can either disable secure boot in your bios settings, or [enroll the secure boot key][secure-boot].
   * To enroll the key directly from a USB, select OK -> Enroll key from disk -> EFI-SYSTEM -> brunch.der -> Continue and reboot.
 * If the system reboots _itself_ when booting normally, then Brunch has run into an error and you may need to do some advanced troubleshooting.